 Paul travels frequently to Uganda and LRA-affected areas of CAR, Congo, and South Sudan, and oversees the organization’s collaboration with civil society leaders in all four countries.
 He has authored numerous reports related to the LRA crisis, and is a frequent contributor to media outlets, Congressional briefings and think tank forums.
 Prior to co-founding The Resolve, he worked in the Caritas International and Franciscans International UN advocacy offices in New York.

-As Project Manager for The Resolve, Kenneth handles security brief development and data analysis for the LRA Crisis Tracker.
+As a consultant for The Resolve, Kenneth handles security brief development and data analysis for the LRA Crisis Tracker.
 Additionally, he oversees The Resolve’s web and CRM management.
 Kenneth began working for The Resolve as a Legislative Fellow in Spring of 2010, where he spearheaded final House cosponsorships of the LRA Disarmament and Northern Uganda Recovery Act and helped lead the Oklahoma Holdout.
+He later served as Project Manager on the LRA Crisis Tracker project.